artsy/eigen/docs/eigen_tips.md

 Use the offline mode for extra party/speed
 ------------------------------------------

+(**Note**: these haven't been tested for Metaphysics API calls, which are most of our API calls these days.
+The docs are included here for posterity when working with native code only.)

 Dustin left us with the amazing `NSVCRURLConnection`, which allows you to save an entire HTTP session for either working offline, or for getting back _faster_ http requests.
 Load the debug menu and hit the "Start" option to make it record, then go save when you're done and it will have it copied.